aharonium/opensiddur.org/posts/posts/parashat-shemot-color-coded-according-to-its-narrative-layers_(aharon.varady_2018-12-23).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j">4 <sup>1</sup>&nbsp;Mosheh spoke up, he said: "But they will not trust me, and will not hearken to my voice, indeed, they will say: 'YHVH has not been seen by you. . . !'" <sup>2</sup>&nbsp;YHVH said to him: "What is that in your hand?"
 He said: "A staff." <sup>3</sup>&nbsp;He said: "Throw it to the ground!"
 He threw it to the ground, and it became a snake, and Mosheh fled from its face. <sup>4</sup>&nbsp;YHVH said to Mosheh: "Send forth your hand!
-Seize it by its tail!" – He sent forth his hand, took hold of it, and it became a staff in his fist – <sup>5</sup>&nbsp;"so that they may trust that YHVH, the elo'ah of their fathers, the elo'ah of Avraham, the elo'ah of Yitsḥaq, and the elo'ah of Yaaqov, has been seen by you."</span>
+Seize it by its tail!" – He sent forth his hand, took hold of it, and it became a staff in his fist – <sup>5</sup>&nbsp;"so that they may trust that YHVH, the <em>elo'ah</em> of their fathers, the <em>elo'ah</em> of Avraham, the <em>elo'ah</em> of Yitsḥaq, and the <em>elo'ah</em> of Yaaqov, has been seen by you."</span>
 </div></td></tr>